 Related Rates: Connecting Changing Quantities with Derivatives

-Related rates problems show up whenever two or more quantities change at the same time and are connected by an equation:
+Related rates problems arise whenever two or more quantities change simultaneously and are connected by an equation:

-• Traffic safety: engineers figure out how fast two cars are closing in on each other at an intersection to design safer traffic lights
+- Traffic engineering: determining how fast two vehicles are closing on each other at an intersection informs traffic signal design

-• Medicine: when a drug spreads through your body, doctors use related rates to predict how fast the concentration changes in your bloodstream
+- Pharmacokinetics: as a drug distributes through the body, related rates predict how rapidly the concentration changes in the bloodstream

-• Filling a pool: if water flows in at a steady rate, related rates tell you how fast the water level rises — especially when the pool has a sloped bottom
+- Fluid dynamics: when water flows into a vessel at a steady rate, related rates determine how fast the water level rises – particularly when the vessel has non-uniform cross-section

-These are all situations where knowing one rate of change lets you figure out another.
+These are all situations in which knowledge of one rate of change determines another.

 Topics Covered